Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

-# Run Automated Jobs on Salesforce Flow(s) in Visual Studio Code
+# Run Automated Jobs on Salesforce Flow(s) using Visual Studio Code

 ## Introduction

 **Force Flow Control**
-*aims to assist you when you work with Salesforce Flows(force.com platform automation tools) using the Visual Studio Code Editor, offering you automated jobs for in example merging or renaming flows and any otherwise time consuming tasks.*
+*Aims to assist you when you work with Salesforce Flows(force.com platform automation tools) using the Visual Studio Code Editor, offering you automated jobs for otherwise time consuming tasks, ie: merging or renaming flows.*

+*We recommend you combine this tool with SFDX, but it is not a prerequisite for local use.*

 ## Using the commands